 - Credit Inquiries — Do you have too many open accounts?

-When you pull your credit report, you'll see that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to calculate your credit rating.
+When you pull your credit report, you'll discover that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to determine your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-As a result, you have three scores, one for each bureau.
+You have a credit score with each of the bureaus.

-Lenders want to be positive that allowing you a loan is a safe move.
-Your credit score gives lenders a view of what type of borrower you are solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
-You can qualify for a mortgage loan with a lower score, but the interest accrued over time could be more than double that of an individual with a near perfect FICO score.
+Lenders want to be positive that giving you a loan isn't a risk for them.
+Your FICO score gives lenders a view of what type of borrower you are based solely on your credit history.
+You'll need a score of at least 700 to get a acceptable interest rate.
+You can get approved for a loan with a lower score, but the interest accumulated in the long run could be more than double that of an individual having a stronger credit score.

-We're used to working with all levels of FICO scores.
+We're used to working with all tiers of FICO scores.
 Contact us and we can help you get on the right track to the home of your dreams.

-You want a better score, but how do you get there?
-Improving your FICO score takes time.
-It can be rare to make a significant change in your FICO score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using your credit wisely.
+There are strategies to increase your score.
+Building your FICO score takes time.
+It can be difficult to make a significant change in your credit score with small changes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+Here are some ways you can improve your credit score:

-- Spread your debt around.
-At first, this doesn't seem like a good idea.
-But, you steer clear of having one card that is at the limit and have your remaining cards at a zero balance.
-It's better to have each of your cards at about less than 40% of their credit limit than to have the most of your debt sitting on one card.
+- Even out your debt.
+At first, this doesn't sound like a good idea.
+But, you want to avoid of having one card that is maxed out and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have the most of your debt transferred to a single card.

-- Apply for service station cards or store credit.
-For those who have no credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and have a solid payment history, which will raise your credit.
-You must always beware of charging a high balance for more than a couple of months because these types of cards usually have a surprising interest rate.
+- Apply for service station cards or retail credit.
+For those who have no credit or low credit, chain store credit cards and gas credit cards are ways to obtain credit, increase your spending limits and keep up your payments, which will raise your credit.
+You should always avoid carrying a large balance for more than a couple of billing cycles because these types of cards normally have a steeper interest rate.

-- Keep your cards active.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
-But, be sure to pay them off in one or two payments.
+- Keep your cards in rotation.
+Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts maintain an active status.
+But, pay them off in no more than two or three payments.

 - Stay on top of payments.
-Your FICO score plummets with each account that goes to collections.
-It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to rebuild your credit this way, but it's the surest way to show that you're responsible enough to make payments to a lender.
+Payment history is a big factor in your FICO score.
+It's where people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the surest way to show that you're able to make payments to a bank.

-- Ensure that your credit history is correct.
-If you discover incorrect items on your credit report, contact the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+- Correct your credit report.
+If you find mistakes on your credit report, write to the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
-With the help of The Virtual Real Estate Team, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the methods you can use to raise your credit score, you can move toward becoming a homeowner.
+Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of The Virtual Real Estate Team, the loan process can be a stress-free experience so you, too, can become a homeowner.